CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### Useful expressions

 We want to convert any number into a percentage string.
 However, it is often helpful to solve a problem in one specific instance before doing it in any case.

-LSo let’s consider how to convert just one number and consider how to convert it to a percentage.
-In programming, we always try the simplest thing first.Hopefully being able to do this for one number will help us to do this for any number later on.
+So let’s consider how to convert just one number and consider how to convert it to a percentage.
+In programming, we always try the simplest thing first.
+Hopefully being able to do this for one number will help us to do this for any number later on.
 Let’s consider the variable declaration below:

 ```js